MusicDatabase

 This method returns a random song that fulfills several constraints.

-The filterlist can be either a set of genre tag IDs or a set of genre names.
-When filterlist is None no filter gets applied.
-Otherwise only albums of the genres in the list will be considered.
+The tagfilterlist can be either a set of genre and sub genre tag IDs or None.
+When tagfilterlist is None no filter gets applied.
+Otherwise only albums of the genres and sub genres in the list will be considered.

-A random MusicDB Song dictionary that fulfills the constraints, or None when there is no song fulfilling the constraints
+A random Song fulfilling all requirements given by the parameters of this function.
+None gets returned if there is no song fulfilling the constraints.

 GetRandomVideo(filterlist=None, nodisabled=True, nohated=False, minlen=None, maxlen=None)[source]